-A passion for therapeutic healing, fitness, preventative wellness, and a holistic lifestyle are qualities embraced by the founders, the staff, and the educators at Lexington Healing Arts Academy.
+A passion for therapeutic healing and preventative wellness, and a holistic lifestyle are qualities embraced by the founders, the staff, and the educators at Lexington Healing Arts Academy.

 We invest a great deal in the people that power our programs.
 Experience, professionalism, and dedication to both the practice and the art of teaching are fundamental qualities in our faculty.
 All instructors of hands-on courses and most teachers of applied sciences are employed as health care professionals in their respective fields.

 Meet Our Educators

 Ali has always had a passion for the sciences and has a bachelor’s degree in biology.
 She spent six years doing biomedical research at the University of Kentucky prior to becoming a massage therapist.
 After graduating from Lexington Healing Arts Academy in 2001 she began teaching human anatomy, physiology, and pathology in the massage therapy program in 2004 and in the yoga teacher training program in 2019.
 She has a private practice in Lexington, KY focusing on pain relief and management.
 In her spare time, she loves being out in nature, hiking, backpacking, kayaking, and canoeing.